A Scoping Review of Mixed Initiative Visual Analytics in the Automation Renaissance: Results: An Integrated Taxonomy for Mixed-Initiative VA

 \subsection{Observed Principles of Mixed-Initiative User Interfaces}

 \citet{horvitz1999principles} published one of the earliest frameworks of applying mixed-initiative concepts to user interfaces.
 Expressed through a set of principles, some researchers consider adherence to these principles to be the defining factor for mixed-initiative visual analytic systems.
 Hence, we attempted to characterize \emph{if} and \emph{how} the reviewed systems adhere to these principles.
-Our results, summarized in Table~\ref{tab:miui-principles}, show that some of these principles have enjoyed more adoption than others due to factors such as technical bottlenecks.
-Nonetheless, these principles were forward-looking at the time they were published and we believe advances in artificial intelligence will make their wider adoption possible.
+Our results show that some of these principles have enjoyed more adoption than others due to factors such as technical bottlenecks.
+Nonetheless, these principles were forward-looking at the time they were published, and advances in AI will facilitate their wider adoption.